while-basic/celaya/docs/windows.md

 help you keep up to date.

-If you'd like to install or integrate Ollama as a service, a standalone `ollama-windows-amd64.zip` zip file is available containing only the Ollama CLI and GPU library dependencies for Nvidia.
-If you have an AMD GPU, also download and extract the additional ROCm package `ollama-windows-amd64-rocm.zip` into the same directory.
-This allows for embedding Ollama in existing applications, or running it as a system service via `ollama serve` with tools such as [NSSM](https://nssm.cc/).
+If you'd like to install or integrate Ollama as a service, a standalone `celaya-windows-amd64.zip` zip file is available containing only the Ollama CLI and GPU library dependencies for Nvidia.
+If you have an AMD GPU, also download and extract the additional ROCm package `celaya-windows-amd64-rocm.zip` into the same directory.
+This allows for embedding Ollama in existing applications, or running it as a system service via `celaya serve` with tools such as [NSSM](https://nssm.cc/).

 > [!NOTE]